-The Office's reporting processes help to ensure it reports its work by established deadlines, and within the planned costs set out in its annual business and financial plan.
+The Office's established monitoring and reporting processes help ensure reporting of its work by established deadlines and within the planned costs set out in its annual business and financial plan.
 The Office tracks, monitors, and forecasts the cost of each audit.
 It explains and acts on differences between planned and actual costs.
 It also routinely compares its costs with private sector auditors' costs to audit government agencies.